Earl Bradley

 Earl Brian Bradley (born May 10, 1953) is a former pediatrician from Philadelphia, Pennsylvania and convicted serial child rapist.
 He was indicted in 2010 on 471 charges of molesting, raping, and exploiting 103 child patients (102 girls and 1 boy).
 Some of the victims were as young as three months old.
 He was charged in April 2010 with an additional 58 offenses in relation to the abuse of 24 additional victims.
 He has been described by a number of reputable news outlets and commentators as "the worst pedophile in American history."
-Dr. Eli Newberger, a professor at Harvard Medical School and a pediatrician who studied child abuse cases for almost 40 years, described Bradley's case "the worst pediatrician abuse case I've ever heard of;" Bradley had access to an estimated 7,000 pediatric patients.
+Dr. Eli Newberger, a professor at Harvard Medical School and a pediatrician who studied child abuse cases for almost 40 years, described Bradley's case as "the worst pediatrician abuse case I've ever heard of;" Bradley had access to an estimated 7,000 pediatric patients.
 According to a personal injury law firm in Baltimore, one of many representing class action plaintiffs, 1,400 families in the class action alleged abuse.
 Bradley was ultimately found guilty on all consolidated charges brought and was sentenced to 14 consecutive terms of life in prison without the possibility of parole, plus an additional 165 years, June 26, 2011.
 His conviction was affirmed by the Delaware Supreme Court on September 6, 2012.
 In the wake of his arrest, it emerged that he had faced accusations of child abuse as early as 1995 in both Delaware and Pennsylvania.

 Life and reputation

 Bradley was born and raised in Philadelphia.
 He graduated from the Temple University School of Medicine in 1983 and completed his pediatrics residency at Thomas Jefferson University Hospital in 1986.
 Around 1984, he began working at Frankford-Torresdale hospital on Knights Road in Northeast Philadelphia.
 He opened his own practice in a small complex just a few blocks away, at Academy and Red Lion Roads in Morrell Park.
 He continued to work at Jefferson until a sudden move to Lewes, Delaware on the Delmarva Peninsula in 1995.
 The move was abrupt and poorly planned, with many patients complaining that they were not even notified that appointments had been cancelled.

 In Lewes, Bradley was widely regarded as eccentric.
 His practice, BayBees Pediatrics, had patients from area farming and resort communities.
-The medical offices, located near Lewes in unincorporated Sussex County, were ostentatiously decorated with carnival rides and other child-friendly decorations, such as a giant statue of Buzz Lightyear from Disney's Toy Story and a small movie theatre showing Disney movies.
+The medical offices were ostentatiously decorated with carnival rides and other child-friendly decorations, such as a giant statue of Buzz Lightyear from Disney's Toy Story and a small movie theatre showing Disney movies.
 He owned several Volkswagen Beetle vehicles which were painted yellow and black with eyes and a tail to resemble bumblebees.
-The oddities extended to his home, where he prominently displayed a full suit of medieval armor on his porch.